-Trains in Israel have been modernized and developed extensively over the past ten years or so, meaning that Israel Railways, the national train operator, offers a great option for getting around, particularly within the Coastal Plain.
+Trains in Israel have been modernized and developed extensively over the past ten years or so.
+This means that Israel Railways, the national train operator, offers a great option for getting around, particularly within the Coastal Plain.
 Trains in Israel are clean, generally modern, and air-conditioned, and are reliable and relatively frequent.
-The stations are also relatively new, and particularly useful routes for visitors to Israel include the train from Ben Gurion Airport from Tel Aviv, Haifa, and many intermediate cities, as well as the trains to Tel Aviv from its suburbs.
+The stations are also relatively new.
+Particularly useful routes for visitors to Israel include the train from Ben Gurion Airport from Tel Aviv, Haifa, and many intermediate cities, as well as the trains to Tel Aviv from its suburbs.
 To plan a trip in Israel using public transport, try using this Israel transport trip planner

 Ben Gurion Airport Train Station is located beneath the taxi station as you arrive at the airport.
-The station is on the line between Modiin and Nahariya, which means that it is easy to get trains from Ben Gurion Airport to Tel Aviv, Herzliya, Netanya, and Haifa.
-These trains run frequently, generally twice an hour, and are perhaps the quickest option to get from the airport to many cities.
+The station is on the line between Modiin and Nahariya.
+This means that it is easy to get trains from Ben Gurion Airport to Tel Aviv, Herzliya, Netanya, and Haifa.
+These trains run frequently, generally twice an hour.
+Additionally, they are perhaps the quickest option to get from the airport to many cities.

 As well as the main commuter lines running North to South, there are railway lines to Beer Sheva in the Negev Desert, Ashkelon, and Nahariya.
 Trains to Jerusalem do run from Tel Aviv, however, until the new fast line opens in a few years time, take much longer than a bus, involving a change of train.
 Buses between Tel Aviv and Jerusalem run very frequently and take less than an hour.